When Do I Need to Perform a Load Calculation?

 In most areas of the country, a room-by-room Manual J load calculation is required by code.
 If you don’t have the software yourself, you’ll have to hire an energy rater or engineer to perform the calculations.
 Very few HVAC contractors are capable of performing an accurate load assessment, so I’d be wary of leaving this task to your furnace guy.

 You don’t always have to perform a Manual J

 As long as there is no code requirement in your jurisdiction for a Manual J calculation for the type of work you are contemplating, you may not need a Manual J calculation.
-To understand why, we need to examine two myths.
-Both myths haves long been promulgated by energy experts.
+To understand why, we need to examine two myths that have long been promulgated by energy experts.
 The first myth is that rules of thumb are inappropriate; the second is that oversizing of equipment is disastrous.

 In fact, if you are an experienced builder who understands Manual J calculations, and if you have already built a few new homes, you probably already have a good rule-of-thumb understanding of how big a heating or a cooling system is needed in your climate.
 This rule-of-thumb method may be perfectly adequate for sizing heating and cooling systems for new homes.